postwait/esoteric-curio/content/writes/a-guide-to-nomenclature-selection.md

 Likely someone sent you here because they claim you're using vernacular that is outdated, or inappropriate, or could simply be improved upon.
-There's a good chance that someone told you stop using the words "master" and "slave" to describe architectural components in systems.
+There's a good chance that someone told you to stop using the words "master" and "slave" to describe architectural components in systems.

 ## What's the goal?

-From an ethical standpoint, the things we build as engineers and product owners should not negatively impact human beings as they excercise their universal human rights.
+From an ethical standpoint, the things we build as engineers and product owners should not negatively impact human beings as they exercise their universal human rights.
 Additionally, we all want our software to be useful to as many people as possible.
 The words we use to describe software, its pieces, and within its documentation can affect how it is received and adopted.
-Choosing the best words can help improve adoption of and build a more inclusive and resilient ecosystem around that software.
+Choosing the best words can help improve software adoption, and build a more inclusive and resilient ecosystem around that software.

 ## Why do I need to adopt this?